-- A. Development proposals must: - a.
-Contribute to the provision, protection and enhancement of high quality, multi-functional, publicly accessible open space, particularly in areas of deficiency; - b.
+- A. Development proposals must: - Contribute to the provision, protection and enhancement of high quality, multi-functional, publicly accessible open space, particularly in areas of deficiency; - b.
 Not result in the net-loss of open space; - c.
-Improve access to green space where possible, particularly in areas where deficiencies in access have been identified; and - d.
+Improve access to green space where appropriate, including natural green space, particularly in areas where deficiencies in access have been identified; and - d.
 Enhance biodiversity and improve access to biodiversity and natural capital. - B. Major development proposals must incorporate new publicly accessible open space unless it can be clearly demonstrated that this is not feasible, in which case off-site contributions will be required. - C. Existing open space, sports pitches, recreational buildings, and playing fields should not be built on unless: - a.
 An assessment has been undertaken that clearly demonstrates the open space, buildings or land are surplus to requirements; or - b.
 The loss resulting from the proposed development would be replaced by equivalent or better provision, in terms of quantity and quality in a suitable location; or - c.
-The development is for alternative sports and recreational provision, the benefits of which clearly outweigh the loss of the current or former use. - d.
+The development is for alternative sports and recreational provision, the benefits of which clearly outweigh the loss of the current or former use, or - d.
+The proposal is for a small ancillary use (maintenance shed, food & beverage, changing rooms) that would enhance the useability of the space and surrounds, or - e.
 The development is required for critical social infrastructure, the positive benefits of which clearly outweigh the loss of the current or former use.